azevedev/zssn-API/README.md

 ## ToDo
   * Better way of authentication
   * Create store os coins, like a market place
-  * Add filtering to some of the methods (e.g, limit the number os registred survivors, etc)
+  * Add filtering to some of the methods (e.g, limit the number of registred survivors, etc)

 ## License